 If you are interested in any form of graphic design or just want to pick up digital drawing as a hobby then you are bound to run into the issue of whether you want a graphics tablet or a drawing tablet.
 With names like those, it is no wonder most people assume they are the same thing.

 While these two devices accomplish the same goal, the way that they do so is different enough that you need to understand everything they have to offer before deciding what works best for you.
-Read on to learn the differences, pros, and cons for each device as well as what each one is best for.
+Read on to learn the differences, pros, and cons of each device as well as what each one is best for.

 How Graphics Tablets and Drawing Tablets are Similar

-Both graphics tablets and drawing tablets use touch technology to translate what you are drawing to a digital image.
-You can use a tool like a stylus, or drawing tablets and the newer generation of graphics tablets support your hand to draw.
+Let’s start by mapping out the similarities of the two to create a basis before diving into the differences.
+Both graphics tablets and drawing tablets use touch technology to translate what you are drawing into a digital image.
+You can use a tool like a stylus, or drawing tablets, and the newer generation of graphics tablets support your hand to draw.

+These surfaces are also pressure-sensitive, so you can use varying pressure to create different strokes and weights.
+This is a major difference between entry-level drawing software that only allows lines of uniform width.
 Graphics tablets and drawing tablets are specifically designed to mimic drawing on paper.
-You might have a surface with the same texture of drawing paper, and most of these tools also support tilt sensitivity that adapts drawings to a number of mediums.
+You might have a surface with the same texture as drawing paper, and most of these tools also support tilt sensitivity that adapts drawings to several mediums.

 Graphics Tablet